ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 1x 17x10 Breadboard

 1x RAJ Silicon Group Custom Enclosure

+## System Architecture
-### Visuals
+### Hardware Architecture
+As seen in the general description and components list above, the _E-Light Flippr1™'s_ hardware can be separated into seven primary components:

+System Control:
+- MSP430 MCU

+System Inputs:
+- IR Sensor
+- Motion Sensor
+- General Purpose Button

+System Outputs:
+- Micro Servo

+Power/Auxillary:
+- INIU BI-B41 Power Bank
+- RAJ Silicon Group Custom Enclosure

+Inputs and outputs are powered and connected via jumper wires and a small breadboard to the MSP430 MCU.
+No physical wall or computer connection is required thanks to the integrated rechargeable 37 Watt-hour internal power bank.
+All hardware has been designed to fit compactly and seamlessly into a custom-designed container.

-Below is a simplified block diagram describing product functionality.
+Below is a simplified block diagram describing hardware functionality and interconnectivity.
 ![Block Diagram Image](https://github.com/ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/assets/168153437/79efa356-c2e2-40a2-9cf2-502504b29fa2)
 Figure 1: Simplified block diagram of _E-Light Flippr1™_

-### Code Overview
+### Software Architecture
 At a high level, the device's logic accomplishes the following:
 - If button pressed on remote, toggle light state
 - If button pressed on device, toggle light state
 - If no motion is detected for approximately 5 minutes, if the light is on, turn the lights off

+Code architecture consists of four auxilliary files and one primary control file.
+Main Control and Logic File:
+- _FLIPPER.c_

+Auxilliary Helper/Header Files:
+- _initialize.c_
+- _initialize.h_
+- _servo.c_
+- _servo.h_

+The _FLIPPER.c_ main file implements the _E-Light Flippr1™'s_ custom control logic with support helper functions defined in the auxilliary files.
+Fundamental logic revolves around two states—'UP' and 'DOWN'— and the numerous timers and flags used to determine when to switch between them.
+Logic also includes polling the IR and Motion sensors, supported by additional functionality to account for the possibility of noise or erroneous inputs.

+The _initialize.c_ file include functions to initialize the MSP430's I/O ports and internal clocks.
+The _servo.c_ file includes a function to control the angle at which the servo arm moves to hit the light switch.

-Our code is described in more detail via comments in the code files.
+Our exact code is described in more detail via comments in the included code files.

-### Enclosure Design & Iterations
+## Enclosure Design & Iterations

 RAJ Group LLC utilized Autodesk Fusion 360 for the design of the _E-Light Flippr1™_ enclosure.
 The design was made to be functional, elegant, and compact, with space to hold all of the components listed in the Components section above—including a 37 Watt-hour battery, which ensures the device can operate on a wall without receiving power for multiple days at a time.
 In addition, the device supports constant connection via USB-C.